+The smell of school supplies, college football, Friday night lights and pumpkin spice lattes ….that’s what fall is made of.
+Fall is an exciting time of year at Manchaca United Methodist Church and we are excited to celebrate this amazing season with you.
 Dress the kiddos up in their costume and join us for an afternoon/evening of fun games, live music, trunk or treat for the kids, bounce houses and hay ride.
 Come stroll through our pumpkin patch, have the kids face painted, decorate cookies and take advantage of our many photo opportunities!
-FREE!

 Join Holy Cross Lutheran Church on the back lawn for a day of FREE family fun.
 There will be a petting zoo, games with prizes, raffle prizes, silent auction, and more.
 Wear your costumes.
 Food will be available for purchase.
 Everyone is welcome.
 Learn more and confirm event details here.